Kansas State Tax Help

 - KPERS Lump Sum Distributions: Employees who terminated Kansas Public Employees' Retirement System (KPERS) employment after July 1, 1984 and elect to receive their contributions in a lump sum distribution will report their taxable contributions on their federal return.
 Enter the amount of the withdrawn accumulated contributions or partial lump sum payment(s) to the extent either is included in federal adjusted gross income.

 - S Corporation Privilege Adjustment: If you are a shareholder in a bank, savings and loan, or other financial institution that is organized as an S Corporation, enter the portion of any income received that was not distributed as a dividend.
 This income has already been taxed on the privilege tax return filed by the S Corporation financial institution.
+Do not include any amount of modification from federal Schedule E that is included on Line A24 of your Kanasas Schedule S.

 - Sales of Kansas Turnpike Bonds: Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal adjusted gross income.